willbmartin/willbmartin.github.io/_posts/2018-7-22-hello-world.md

 ---
 layout: post
 title: Hello, World!
-tags: [meta]
+tags: [blog]
 author: Will Martin
 comment: true
 ---

 This is my first post, so as traditions goes...
 Hello, World!
-Stay tuned to hear me ramble about games, the internet, university, and the tech-sphere in general.
+Stay tuned to hear me ramble about games, the internet, university, etc.

 In-between posts, catch me on [Twitter.](https://twitter.com/will_martian)